Nested Hilbert schemes on surfaces: Virtual fundamental class

 where the sum is over the isolated $\dT$-fixed points, and $e(-)$ indicates the equivariant Euler class.
 By Lemma \ref{nofixed}, the coefficient of $i_*[(I_1\subseteq I_2)]$ in the last sum is the product of the pure nontrivial torus weights.
 On the other hand, by Lemma \ref{nofixed} and the Atiyah-Bott localization formula

 where the last equality is because of \eqref{fiber}, and the fact that since $H^0(\O_S)\cong \C$ is the trivial $\dT$-representation, we have $e(H^0(\O_S))=0$.
-The proposition is proven by comparing the outcomes of both localization formulas above. \end{proof}
+The proposition is proven by comparing the outcomes of both localization formulas above, and taking the non-equivariant limit at the end. \end{proof}